Bynet-Communications-DevOps/DevNow/README.md

 ### Bonus Task
 1. Create a new function to get a joke from https://api.chucknorris.io/jokes/random
-2. Display the joke inside the index.html file fyi, use get not post.
+2. Display the joke under the buttons in the webpage fyi, use get not post.

 ## Data Sources